megaport/terraform-provider-megaport/docs/resources/mcr.md

 - `contract_term_months` (Number) Contract term in months.
 - `location_id` (Number) Location ID of the product.
-- `marketplace_visibility` (Boolean) Whether the product is visible in the Marketplace.
 - `port_speed` (Number) Bandwidth speed of the product.
 - `product_name` (String) Name of the product.